deepakb/ai-bio/README.md

 - Choose from a range of moods such as Professional, Casual, and Creative and many more
 - Supports various social media platforms like LinkedIn, Twitter, Facebook, and Instagram
 - Support inbuilt characters limit feature for each platform
+- Dark mode feature with next-themes and tailwindcss `dark` mode

 ## Installation